The 7 Best Acoustic Guitar Strings for Beginners (2023)

-From this aspect, we can classify string in two main groups – round wound and flat wound.
-As its name says, round wounds use material that has a round cross-section.
+From this aspect, we can classify string into two main groups – round wounds and flat wounds.
+As its name says, round wounds use a material that has a round cross-section.
 Therefore, these strings are textured, which can sometimes be quite irritating to beginners, due to recognizable finger noise.

 On the other side, flat wounds are, logically, flat.
 Such design feels more convenient for playing, as there is no texture anymore.
 However, a bad thing about these strings is the sound, which is almost completely deadened, which doesn’t work very well for acoustic guitars.